JoeQuigley1/pp5-fe-bike-brothers/TESTS.md

 |Contact|Contact  can be created by the contact form|As Expected|Pass|Pass|Contact details are intented to be adressed by admin therefore no display is provided in the FE|

+### Bugs

+#### Fixed bugs

+A Bug was noticed when Deleting the Post and Meetup pages.

+When a user edits a post and then immediately deletes the post, the user was then redirected to the edit form page of the deleted post.
+This error occurred because of the history.goBack() call on the handle Delete function used in Post and Meetup.

+The bug was fixed by replacing the goBack() call with a history.push(`/`) and history.push(`/meetups`) which sends the user to the Home Page rather than the deleted id url.

 ### Form Validation